 • Creating a hazard-free work area

 Personal safety is another key component of health and safety training.
-It can include anything from ergonomics to situational awareness:
+Moreover, it can include a wide range of topics, from ergonomics to situational awareness:

 • Signs and symptoms of illness or injury